Doodihealz/ReforgerNPC/README.md

 There is now also a manual mode which you can easily toggle on or off in the npc gossip selection.
 It always applies the 2 highest rolls of a single stat onto an item.

-There's now an optional Random enchantment script available.
+There's an optional Random enchantment section of the script available.
 You'll need the sql table for the random enchants to work just like the reforger, but this allows random tier enchants to apply to Looted items, Crafted items, and Quest Rewards!

 **Big thanks to Xepic90 on the Azerothcore Discord for helping solve the suffix issue!**